-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2024 Published by Scientific Scholar on behalf of Journal of Cutaneous and Aesthetic Surgery

-First described by Tamir et al for closure of round defects of the temple and neck, the TAF, a combination of an advancement flap and a purse string closure, distributes tension along three vectors, thereby minimizing distortion to surrounding anatomical units.3 Its use in dermatologic surgery has expanded to high tension regions, including the heel, malleolar and shoulder regions, and facial defects on the temple and intercanthal region We report three cases demonstrating successful nasal bridge, root, and sidewall defect reconstruction via the TAF following Mohs Micrographic Surgery (MMS).
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2025 Published by Scientific Scholar on behalf of Journal of Cutaneous and Aesthetic Surgery vectors, thereby minimizing distortion to surrounding anatomical units.3 Its use in dermatologic surgery has expanded to high tension regions, including the heel, malleolar and shoulder regions, and facial defects on the temple and intercanthal region^{1,4,5} We report three cases demonstrating successful nasal bridge, root, and sidewall defect reconstruction via the TAF following Mohs Micrographic Surgery (MMS).